necopinus/necopinus.xyz/essays/2018-06-23-the-kobayashi-maru-redux.md

 I think that many more people might agree with me now.
 After all, there's a lot of talk these days about how we're all well and truly fucked, from our economies to our environment to our politics.

-But in all this acknowledgment of the fucked-ness of our collective future, I do think that we tend to forget one thing...
+But in all this acknowledgment of the fucked-ness of our collective future, I do think that we tend to forget one thing…

 The most important part of the Kobayashi Maru scenario is *not* that it is impossible to win.
 It is that, in facing the impossibility of winning, we reveal the true content of our character.